suubh/calculator-demo/README.md

 Here are some examples -

 - Add more buttons which are usually used in calculator
-- Do calculation when “3	+ 3 +” is pressed
+- Do calculation when “3	+ 3 +” is pressed [(open this issue)](https://github.com/Progate-Community/calculator-demo/issues/2)
-- Display history of calculation
+- Display history of calculation [(open this issue)](https://github.com/Progate-Community/calculator-demo/issues/1)
 - Use class to organize your code

 Feel free to add any other features you would like!